How Yummy! Best Bakeries in Metro Atlanta

 Alon’s is just the place for a foodie family’s Valentine’s Day celebration.
 Valentine’s Day at Alon’s is all about chocolate, says assistant manager Mitch Morrow.
 Here’s where you can pick up a box of decadent, handmade chocolates in beautiful packaging for anyone on your list, including little ones.
 Specialties like raspberry rose chocolates are sure to be a hit, but if chocolate isn’t your sweetie’s favorite, there are buttery cookies, luscious desserts and flaky pastries.
 Colorful French macaroons in elegant boxes are almost too beautiful to eat.

-No matter what part of the ATL you’re in, you’re never too far from the iconic Henri’s Bakery located in Buckhead and Sandy Springs.
+No matter what part of the ATL you’re in, you’re never too far from an iconic Henri’s Bakery.
 Atlanta party planners have called upon the exquisite taste temptations of Henri’s for over a century.
 Henri’s is French flair infused with Southern style.
 One taste and you’ll be ready to plan a party yourself!

 The special “trip to the bakery” tradition lives on at Henri’s and seasonal treats abound.
 Remember how much fun it was to be rewarded with a treat from the bakery case as Mom or Dad stopped by for that special loaf of onion bread or chocolate babka?
 Valentine’s Day decadence doesn’t get any better than Henri’s original French desserts such as the seven-layer pyramid, crème puffs, perfect petit fours or chocolate dipped strawberries.
 But it’s the shimmering sugar cookies that are a hit with the kiddies that visit Henri’s.
 Besides an array of French pastries, you’ll find all sorts of breads, cakes, tarts, and treats ranging from cinnamon twists and macaroons to an array of Mediterranean cookies.